-The City of Birmingham purchases water from the Southeastern Oakland County Water Authority (SOCWA) at three locations.
+The City of Birmingham purchases water from the Southeastern Oakland County Water Authority (SOCWA) at fourteen locations.
 SOCWA provides Detroit water through its member distribution systems to a population of 210,000 within a 56 square mile area.
-SOCWA provides water to our members: Berkley, Beverly Hills, Bingham Farms, Birmingham, Clawson, Huntington Woods, Lathrup Village, Pleasant Ridge, Royal Oak, Southfield and Southfield Township and to our customers Bloomfield Hills and Bloomfield Township.
+Current members are: Berkley, Beverly Hills, Bingham Farms, Birmingham, Clawson, Huntington Woods, Lathrup Village, Pleasant Ridge, Royal Oak, Southfield and Southfield Township and to our customers Bloomfield Hills and Bloomfield Township.

 Your source water may at times come from the Detroit River, situated within the Lake St. Clair, Clinton River, Detroit River, Rouge River, Ecorse River, in the U.S. and parts of the Thames River, Little River, Turkey Creek and Sydenham watersheds in Canada.
 The Michigan Department of Environmental Quality in partnership with the U.S. Geological Survey, the Detroit Water and Sewerage Department, and the Michigan Public Health Institute performed a source water assessment in 2004 to determine the susceptibility of potential contamination.
-The susceptibility rating is on a seven-tiered scale from "very low" to "very high" based primarily on geologic sensitivity, water chemistry, and contaminant sources.
+The susceptibility rating is on a seventiered scale from "very low" to "very high" based primarily on geologic sensitivity, water chemistry, and contaminant sources.
 The susceptibility of our Detroit River source water intakes were determined to be highly susceptible to potential contamination.
-However, all four Detroit water treatment plants that use source water from Detroit River have historically provided satisfactory treatment of this source water to meet drinking water standards If you would like to know more information about this report or to obtain a complete copy, please contact your local water department.
+However, all four Detroit water treatment plants that use source water from Detroit River have historically provided satisfactory treatment of this source water to meet drinking water standards.